April 15, 2025 | Project Iceberg

 Skills Evaluated

-Our analysis reveals a key metric we call the "Iceberg Index" — the percentage of economic value currently susceptible to automation through MCP-enabled AI agents.
+Our analysis reveals two key Metrics - "Surface Index" which represents AI impact in technical skills and the "Iceberg Index" — which measures near-term influence on the percentage of white collar work currently susceptible to automation through MCP-enabled AI agents.
+The key insight is to consider automation of skills not jobs.

-The current Iceberg Index is 2.36%, representing $290 billion in economic value and affecting 2.4 million workers across the U.S. economy.
+The current Surface Index is 2.27%, representing $290 billion in economic value and affecting 2.4 million workers across the U.S. economy.

 This may seem modest, but it represents just the beginning.
-Our analysis shows a theoretical potential of 13.71% of the economy that could be automated as MCP servers continue to proliferate and capabilities expand.
+Our analysis shows a theoretical "Iceberg Index "of 13.83% of labor tasks that could be AI-automated as MCP servers continue to proliferate and capabilities expand.

-Automation risk is not evenly distributed across the U.S. Our data reveals a stark geographic divide, with Washington leading at a 5.8% Iceberg Index, driven by its tech-heavy economy.
+AI is currently focused on tech skills and hence influence is not evenly distributed across the U.S. Our data reveals a stark geographic divide, with Washington leading at a 5.8% Surface Index, driven by its tech-heavy economy.
 States like Virginia and North Carolina follow closely, showing significant exposure to AI-driven transformation.
 Explore our national dashboard to see how your state compares.

-The table below highlights the top five states with the highest current automation risk, measured by the Iceberg Index:
+The table below highlights the top five states with the highest current automation potential from tech-specific investment, measured by the Surface Index:

-State Iceberg Index (%) Economic Value at Risk Workers at Risk
+State Surface Index (%) Labor Value at Influence Workers at Influence

 Washington 5.8 $15.6B 100K